 Louisa and I continue to build our practice in Santa Fe.
-One of my most satisfying experiences came when, working with a family of native North American (Zapotec) extraction, they suddenly remembered that talking with the earth’s and sky’s spirit voices had been — and indeed still was — a strong part of their lineage and practice.
+One of my most satisfying experiences came when, working with a family from a native North American tribe, they suddenly remembered that talking with the earth’s and sky’s spirit voices had been — and indeed still was — a strong part of their lineage and practice.
 Since then they have realized that their son’s diagnosis of schizophrenia ten years ago had been a mistake.
 They now relate to him entirely differently and his path, which had seemed close to an inevitable early death, has become a new one.

 We are dedicated to creating more opportunities for people in crisis to choose the path Open Dialogue points toward.
 This morning, August 29, Louisa and I arrive in Tornio for the 23rd International Network Meeting for the Treatment of Psychosis, a gathering of people from around the world who are dedicated to taking inspiration from Open Dialogue’s accomplishments.
 Next week we will attend the second module of a two-year “Train the Trainers” program in Helsinki as well.

 I am deeply grateful for the philosophy this path has led me to.
 I have touched great beauty in this work; Open Dialogue and its related philosophies have given me a container for it, as well as a network of people I respect and with whom I feel comfortable.

 I am excited to gather this network in an upcoming series of webinars for MIA that will gather the many friends we’ve made from around the world to explore with the MIA and Foundation for Excellence communities how this philosophy has touched them, and how this practice informs their life and work.

 Ron and Karen will be offering another workshop in our yurt in Santa Fe this October 1-4.
 We encourage anyone who would like to participate in Ron’s last working trip to the U.S.